View Adrian Watkins's Obituary on CantonRep.com and share memories

 Adrian Joseph "Adi" Watkins

-age 60, beloved brother and uncle returned to God on September 11, 2019.
-Born on April 9, 1959 in Lurgan Northern Ireland to the late Jack and Lauri Watkins (Litz).
-Adrian enjoyed fishing, car shows, and garage sales.

-He is survived by his siblings Paul, Patricia, Deirdre, Noel, Stephen, and many nieces and nephews.
-He will be forever loved, forever missed, and forever in our hearts...
-"Our babbies ".
-Memorial Service will be held Thursday 9/26 at 10 a.m. at: Peoples Baptist Church, 701 17th St SE Canton 44707.
+Memorial Service will be held Thursday, September 26, at 10 a.m. at: Peoples Baptist Church, 701 17th St SE Canton 44707.
 A Mass of Christian Burial will be held Friday September 27, at 10 a.m. at: Visitation of Mary Parish 55 Broad St Akron 44305.
 In lieu of flowers donations may be made in Adrian's memory to: Cleveland Clinic Akron Hospice Care Center 3358 Ridgewood Rd Akron 44333.
-Condolences may be made to:

 (Lamiell 330-456-7375)